bottlepy/bottle/apidoc/tutorial.rst

 Routing
 ==============================================================================

-Routes are used to map URLs to callback functions that generate the content for that URLs.
-Bottle has a :func:`route` decorator to do that.
-You can add any number of routes to a callback.
+As you have learned before, *routes* are used to map URLs to callback functions.
+These functions are executed on every request that matches the route and their return value is returned to the browser.
+You can add any number of routes to a callback using the :func:`route` decorator.

 ::